trueqap/uptools-dev-modules/PROMPT.md

 ### Creating a New Module

 1. Create a new PHP file in the `modules` directory of the plugin
+2. Name your file using lowercase letters and hyphens, e.g., `your-module-name.php`
-2. Use the following structure as a starting point:
+3. Use the following structure as a starting point:

 ```php
 <?php